 Of course, if your sensitive skin is persistent and starting to affect your daily life, nothing can replace seeing a board-certified dermatologist who can help identify the root of the issue.
 For more severe cases of sensitive skin, this is essential—as topical sensitivities could actually signal a more serious underlying condition, such as eczema or rosacea.

 As basic as it sounds, applying a cool compress "decreases blood flow to the area and helps soothe the skin," Patel says.
 If you don't have a designated cold compress, make your own; put ice cubes in a plastic bag, then wrap it in cloth and apply onto the area.
 Or use that bag of frozen peas in the freezer.
 Either way, apply your cold compress of choice onto the affected area for 15 minutes on, 15 minutes off, until the irritation subsides.

-Although some things about coconut oil are controversial, others are not, including its well-established antimicrobial powers, which protect and strengthen the skin barrier from outside invaders.
+Although some things about coconut oil for your face are controversial, others are not, including its well-established antimicrobial6 powers, which protect and strengthen the skin barrier from outside invaders.
 Apply onto areas of irritated skin as needed.
 Use pure, unrefined coconut oil and always apply onto freshly cleansed skin for best results.